Umbel convexity and the geometry of trees: Introduction

-In the definition above, $\wtree{\bN}{\le h}$ (resp. $\wtree{\bN}{h}$) denotes the set of all subsets \footnote{Here and in the sequel we slightly abuse notation and write an element $\nbar \in \wtree{\bN}{\le h}$ as $\nbar=(n_1,n_2,\dots, n_l)$ where $n_1<n_2<\dots<n_l$ and write concisely $f(\nbar,\bar{\delta})$ instead of the more formal expression $f((n_1,\dots,n_l,\delta_1,\dots,\delta_{l'}))$.} of size at most $h$ (resp. exactly $h$) which is commonly used to code the vertex set of $\tree^\omega_{h}$, the countably branching tree of height $h$.
 Umbel convexity behaves in many respects as Markov convexity does, albeit with some significant and at times unavoidable discrepancies.
 This will be explained at length throughout the sections.
-Our approach to obtain the umbel convexity inequality is reminiscent of how Markov convexity can be derived from a certain tripod inequality.
+Our approach to obtain the umbel convexity inequality is reminiscent of how Markov convexity can be derived from a certain $4$-point inequality.
 The terminology ``umbel convexity'' reflects the fact that the umbel $p$-convexity inequality follows from a certain inequality for the complete bipartite graph $\sK_{1,\omega}$ which we view pictorially as an umbel.

 Umbel convexity plays a central role in the problem of characterizing metrically the class of Banach spaces admitting an equivalent norm with property $(\beta)$.
 The definition below, due to Kutzarova \cite{Kutzarova91}, is equivalent to Rolewicz's original definition \cite{Rolewicz87}.
-A Banach space $\banXn$ has Rolewicz's property $(\beta)$ if for all $t>0$ there exists $\beta(t)>0$ such that for all $z\in B_\banX$ and $\{x_n\}_{n\in \bN}\subseteq B_\banX$ with $\inf_{i\neq j}\norm{x_i-x_j}_\banX\ge t$, there exists $i_0\in\bN$ so that
+A Banach space $\banXn$ has Rolewicz's property $(\beta)$ if for all $t>0$ there exists $\bar{\beta}(t)>0$ such that for all $z\in B_\banX$ and $\{x_n\}_{n\in \bN}\subseteq B_\banX$ with $\inf_{i\neq j}\norm{x_i-x_j}\ge t$, there exists $i_0\in\bN$ so that

-Moreover, $\banX$ is said to have property $(\beta)$ with power type $p>0$ and constant $c>0$ (shortened to property $(\beta_p)$) if $\beta(t)\ge \frac{t^p}{c}$.
+Moreover, $\banX$ is said to have property $(\beta)$ with power type $p>0$ and constant $c>0$ (shortened to property $(\beta_p)$) if $\bar{\beta}(t)\ge \frac{t^p}{c}$.